Murder victim's mom pleads for public's help in solving son's killing at West Babylon party

 Police said there were about 200 people at the party and monitored surveillance footage of the party showed Philistin walking away from the party, and the sound of a gunshot, but did not show the killing.

-“Anyone who was there, we need to talk to you,” Suffolk County Lt.
-Kevin Beyrer said
+“Anyone who was there, we need to talk to you,” Suffolk County Det.
+Lt.
+Kevin Beyrer said.

 Police said they don’t know if Philistin knew his killer.
 Beyrer said the victim's friends did not know the shooter.
 He said it’s possible a third person not involved in the initial altercation fired the shot from a distance and Philistin may not have been the intended target.